 With several talented people displaced by COVID-19, we thought about talking to our in-house recruiters to understand how they think while recruiting so that it can help current jobseekers.
 Learning about the recruiting process directly from the hiring experts might come handy in your job search.

-So let’s start with the most important part: How to get your resume picked by a recruiter?
+How to get your resume picked by a recruiter?

 Recruiters receive hundreds of resumes a week.
 How can you differentiate yours from the others?